 1. WHS Online Induction

-- Accurately fill in your details in the first four boxes, then in the “Faculty or School Name” please type only “SMB” as this will make searching for completion records easier.
+- Accurately fill in your details in the first three boxes, then in the “Faculty or Administrative Portfolio” please select "Faculty of Science".

-- In the Manager field, click on the little box link and search for the name of your research supervisor.
-Once your supervisor’s name pops up, please select their name from the left-hand side name column.
+- In the Manager field, click on the little box link and search for the name of your supervisor/timesheet approver.
+Once their names pop up, please select their name from the left-hand side name column.

-- For the field, “WHS Registration User Type” select “student” and then you are ready to click on “Next” and prompted to give a password.
+- For the field, “WHS Registration User Type” select “Research student” and then you are ready to click on “Next” and prompted to give a password.